crashoverride777/swifty-sk-scroll-view/README.md

 }
 ```

-- Step 3: - Set up the properties from step 2.
+- Set up the properties from step above.

 In didMoveToView add the moveable node